ajvincent/es-membrane/source/ProxyHandlers/README.md

 ### LinkedList

-A ProxyHandler which links several Proxy handlers in a sequence.
-I use this mainly for integrating the component Proxy handlers into a single Proxy handler.

-### LinkedListNode

 The real base class for everything you should realistically do with a Proxy handler.
 See source/ProxyHandlers/Tracing.js for a good example on how to write one.

 ### Master